kvarak/dnd/docs/_Classes/cleric.md

 ### Frost’s Fortitude
-At 1st level, winter’s power grants you endurance and strength where others would falter.
+Winter’s power grants you endurance and strength where others would falter.
 You take no penalties and suffer no damage from mundane cold environments or weather.

 ### Channel: Cold Snap
-Beginning at 2nd level, you can use Channel Divinity to wreath those who oppose you in the fury of winter, instantly freezing them to the ground where they stand.
+You can Channel Divinity to wreath those who oppose you in the fury of winter, instantly freezing them to the ground where they stand.
 As an ***action***, you may present your holy symbol and call upon the wrath of your deity.

-All creatures within a 10 foot radius centered on a point within 60 feet must make a Dexterity saving throw against your spell save DC.
+All creatures within a 10 ft radius centered on a point within 60 ft must make a Dexterity saving throw against your spell save DC.
 A creature that fails this saving throw becomes frozen in place for 1 minute.
 That creatures is grappled until it breaks free; the DC to escape this grapple is equal to your spell save DC.

 ### Rime
-Starting at 6th level, you can rime with frost those who would dare strike you or your allies.
-When a creature within 30 feet that you can see attacks you or any other creature, you may use your ***reaction*** to chill the attacking creature with a torrent of arctic power, slowing their movements and draining their fortitude.
+You can rime with frost those who would dare strike you or your allies.
+When a creature within 30 ft attacks, you may use your ***reaction*** to chill the attacking creature with a torrent of arctic power, slowing their movements and draining their fortitude.

 Until the end of the affected creature's next turn, its movement speed is halved, it makes Strength, Dexterity, and Constitution checks with disadvantage, and the first Strength, Dexterity, or Constitution saving throw the creature makes has disadvantage.
 If a creature affected by this ability is hit with an attack, it takes additional damage from that attack equal to your Wisdom modifier.
 This ability has no effect on creatures with immunity or resistance to cold damage.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is cold.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is cold.

 ### Glacial Wreath
-From 10th level, you can conjure sheats of ice to protect yourself.
+You can conjure sheets of ice to protect yourself.
 After you are dealt damge by an attack, you can use your ***reaction*** to gain temporary hit points equal to half your cleric level, which last until the beginning of your next round.

 ### Blizzard
-Starting at 18th level, you can unleash the might of your deity in a powerful flurry of ice and snow, engulfing your foes in a raging snowstorm.
+You can unleash the might of your deity in a powerful flurry of ice and snow, engulfing your foes in a raging snowstorm.

 As an ***action***, you conjure a powerful blizzard that lasts for 1 minute, or until you lose your concentration.
-The blizzard is centered in a point you can see within 120 feet, which occupies a 120 foot tall cylinder with a 100 foot radius.
+The blizzard is centered in a point you can see within 120 ft, which occupies a 120 ft tall cylinder with a 100 ft radius.
 The area is heavily obscured to all creatures, other than a number of creatures of your choice you can see up to your Wisdom modifier.

 Creatures starting their turn within the blizzard (other than those you have designated) must make a Constitution saving throw against your spell save DC.
 If a creature fails, it is subject to your Rime ability without expending any of its uses, and takes 4d6 cold damage.
 Creatures with resistance or immunity to cold damage are not affected by Rime, as normal.